Road Stories: Dude Don't You Need Your Camera

 DSC_0175-1crowd.jpg

 Rockstar Mayhem Festival, Raleigh, North Carolina, August 3, 2010.
-Though I could just pick many stories from this event, there is one particular story that stands out, and it goes something like this.
-First off, it was fucking hot that day, I mean really hot, around 92 degrees, and the shade offered very little to no comfort, especially when you had so many bodies going to from the 2 side stages that were right across from each other., the Jagermeister stage, and the Silver Star stage.
-These were offset from the Main stage and the press lounge, so it was one huge mosh pit as the bands performed from one stage to another.
-1:00 pm one stage, 1:25 pm the other, 1:45 pm back again, back and forth.
+Though I could choose many stories from this event, one in particular stands out, and it goes something like this.
+First off, it was incredibly hot that day, I mean really hot, around 92 degrees, and the shade offered very little to no comfort, especially when you had so many bodies moving between the two side stages that were right across from each other — the Jagermeister stage and the Silver Star stage.
+These stages were offset from the main stage and the press lounge, creating one huge mosh pit as the bands performed from one stage to another.
+1:00 pm on one stage, 1:25 pm on the other, 1:45 pm back again, back and forth.

 In the press pit (side stage) Justin Hagberg of the band 3 Inches of Blood, photo by Brian CadeGear: Nikon D200 w/Tokina 20-35mm f/2.8